andrew/pycon/slides.md

 ## Limits of static YAML analysis

 - Workflow files only
+- Each file considered seperately
-- Repo settings are out of scope: default token permissions, branch protection, environment reviewers
+- Repo settings are out of scope: default token permissions, branch protection, etc
-- A finding means the YAML permits the pattern, not that it's exploitable today
+- A finding means the YAML permits the pattern, not always exploitable

 <!--
 Precision caveats before the big numbers in the next chapter.